rajabatra/cmc-csci143/topic_10_indexes_btree/README.md

         1. small constant factor
     1. Used when:
         1. Essentially whenever possible... this is the best case scenario for indexes

-1. Index Scan

-    1. The access method returns TID values one by one until the last matching row is reached
-    1. Requirements:
-        1. At least one column of the `WHERE` clause is present in the index... and it should be a highly selective one
-    1. Runtime:
-        1. table pages accessed = $\Theta(k)$
-            1. Note that the number of pages is $\Theta(n/a)$, and k is only guaranteed to be <= n, so this can potentially access more pages than exist in the table!
-            1. No guarantee that the same page will not be accessed multiple times
-            1. Caching of pages in memory somewhat mitigates this problem
-        1. index pages accessed = $\Theta(\log_b n + k/b)$
-        1. comparison operations = $\Theta(b\log_b n + k)$
-        1. medium constant factor
-    1. Used when (AND):
-        1. $k << n/a$
-        1. only one index will be consulted

 1. Bitmap Scan
     1. Most complicated scan method